SpecCRA/nba_similar_players/README.md

 # Finding Similar NBA Players with Machine Learning

 ## Summary
 * This script uses KDTree algorithm to find recent similar NBA players to the players in the championship teams in 2003 and 2011.
-The data used was gathered from [this script.](https://github.com/SpecCRA/nba_data_scrapers)
+The data used was gathered from [this script.](https://github.com/SpecCRA/nba_data_scrapers) The final visualizations are in 3 tables as shown in the picture files.

 ## Notes
 * Data is subsetted to `>= 27 games` played and `>= 450` minutes played.
 The intention was to reduce noise from players who contributed very little to the season.
 * I outputted 8 similar player seasons because some of them are unsurprisingly similar to themselves.
+I chose to only keep up to 5 total similar players in the final tables.
 * **Recent** season is defined any season after 2010-11.
 * I chose to drop totals and per 100p statistics because they'd output similar players that are themselves too often.
 * I will make a blog post after I figure out how to visually display the data nicely.